SARAO Hartebeesthoek 26m telescope observing modes

-The HartRAO 26m radio telescope is used for astronomical, astrometric and geodetic Very Long Baseline Interferometry (VLBI).
+The SARAO 26m radio telescope is used for astronomical, astrometric and geodetic Very Long Baseline Interferometry (VLBI).

-Proposals for Astronomical VLBI should be submitted to the radio telescope networks with which HartRAO participates.
+Proposals for Astronomical VLBI should be submitted to the radio telescope networks with which SARAO participates.
 These are the European VLBI Network (EVN) and Australia Telescope Long Baseline Array (AT-LBA).

 Astrometric and geodetic VLBI is usually carried out through the International VLBI Service for Astronomy and Astrometry (IVS).